newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/appraiser-certification.md

 id: appraiser-certification
 webflowId: 64147a4354c15f3f147a8c03
 ---
-If you plan to appraise real estate with one to four residential units—regardless to value or complexity—you need a certification.
-You will need a certified (or licensed) appraiser prior to opening an `Appraisal Management Company|appraisal-management-company`.
+You need a certification to appraise real estate with one to four residential units—regardless to value or complexity.
+You also need a certified (or licensed) appraiser prior to opening an `Appraisal Management Company|appraisal-management-company`.

 - - -